BigWillie/despatchjs/README.md

     const xml = xmlTemplates.addShipment(data)
     return await doAjax({ xml, method: 'addShipment' })

-To post to Desptach Bay, the XML and method name is passed to the `doAjax` method.
+To post to Despatch Bay, the XML and method name is passed to the `doAjax` method.

-Destructuring and named parameters are used throughout should Desptach Bay update their API etc. in future.
+Destructuring and named parameters are used throughout should Despatch Bay update their API etc. in future.

 Despatch Bay API calls should be made in the following order: